Idxrp17/Go1-with-GPS/README.md

 - Anker Ultra Slim 4-Port USB 3.0 Data Hub (or any usb to either 2-3 usb hub)

-## Setup
-- Connect Neo-M8N to Arduino board
+## Setup GPS to Arduino Board
-i.
+- Connect Neo-M8N to Arduino board: The Vcc on GPS goes to pin 5V on board, TX on GPS goes to pin 4, RX goes to pin 3, and GND goes to GND

+## Testing/Setting up Arduino IDE with GPS
+-

 ## Waypoints Format